 Our friend James Sillars who works for SKY News saw it on Facebook, was amused and asked if he could do a piece about it on Sky.
 Most the news these days is so grim and depressing it is rather fun to have something that isn’t about terrorism or murder.
 And – after that the phone kept ringing and we are told the story is all over the place – in newspapers and on TV.

-Phil Brewster of ITV News came this morning to interview Marion, party indoors and partly outside.
+Phil Brewster of ITV News came this morning to interview Marion, partly indoors and partly outside.
 The sun was shining, the birds singing and everything looks so beautiful.

 Why go abroad?
 We have everything in this country, even excellent food these days, and one doesn’t normally have to risk one’s life-savings times very many billion to get there.